 This is the very first step of the Conversation Wizard.
 All fields marked with an asterisk (*) are mandatory.
 Let's get started!

 1. Write a working name for your activity.

 2. Select a domain from the drop-down menu.

 You may create more than one Auto-Collect activity for your domain by matching the domain's cookie.
-This, however, is not necessary in most cases.
-Follow the steps below to set up these options.

 1. Tick all the boxes that correspond with the source of the data you wish to collect.